Heat Diffusion Equation (1D)

 \[\begin{equation} \bm{T}^{k+1} = \bm{T}^k + \delta \bm{T}, \end{equation}\]

-where $\bm{T}^{k+1}$ is the updated temperature after one iteration step.
+where $\bm{T}^{k+1}$ denotes the temperature after one iteration step.

-\[\begin{equation} \frac{\partial{T_{\textrm{ext,I}}}}{\partial{t}} - \kappa \frac{\partial^2{T_{\textrm{ext,I}}}}{\partial{x^2}} - \frac{Q}{\rho c_p} = r_{I}, \end{equation}\]
+\[\begin{equation} \frac{\partial{T_{\textrm{ext,I}}}}{\partial{t}} - \kappa \frac{\partial^2{T_{\textrm{ext,I}}}}{\partial{x^2}} - \frac{Q_I}{\rho_0 c_p} = r_{I}, \end{equation}\]

-and in discretized, implicit finite-difference form:
+and, in discretized implicit finite-difference form:

-\[\begin{equation} \frac{T_{\textrm{ext},I^\textrm{C}}^{n+1} - T_{\textrm{ext},I^\textrm{C}}^{n}}{\Delta{t}} - \kappa \frac{T_{\textrm{ext},I^\textrm{W}}^{n+1} - 2 T_{\textrm{ext},I^\textrm{C}}^{n+1} + T_{\textrm{ext},I^\textrm{E}}^{n+1}}{\Delta{x^2}} - \frac{Q_{I^\textrm{C}}^n}{\rho c_p}= r_{I}, \end{equation}\]
+\[\begin{equation} \frac{T_{\textrm{ext},I^\textrm{C}}^{n+1} - T_{\textrm{ext},I^\textrm{C}}^{n}}{\Delta{t}} - \kappa \frac{T_{\textrm{ext},I^\textrm{W}}^{n+1} - 2 T_{\textrm{ext},I^\textrm{C}}^{n+1} + T_{\textrm{ext},I^\textrm{E}}^{n+1}}{\Delta{x^2}} - \frac{Q_{I^\textrm{C}}^n}{\rho_0 c_p}= r_{I}, \end{equation}\]

-where $I^\textrm{C}=2:(nc+1)$ is the index of the centroid of the extended temperature field and $I=1:nc$ is the equation number.
-Rewriting Equation (26) and substituting the coefficients using Equation (16) results in:
+where $I^\textrm{C}=2:(nc+1)$ denotes centroid indices in the extended field and $I=1:nc$ is the equation number.
+Rewriting Equation (26) and substituting the coefficients from Equation (16) yields:

-\[\begin{equation} -aT_{\textrm{ext},I^\textrm{W}}^{n+1} +\left(2a+b\right)T_{\textrm{ext},I^\textrm{C}}^{n+1} -aT_{\textrm{ext},I^\textrm{E}}^{n+1} -bT_{\textrm{ext},I^\textrm{C}}^n -\frac{Q_{I^\textrm{C}}^n}{\rho c_p}=r_{I}, \end{equation}\]
+\[\begin{equation} -aT_{\textrm{ext},I^\textrm{W}}^{n+1} +\left(2a+b\right)T_{\textrm{ext},I^\textrm{C}}^{n+1} -aT_{\textrm{ext},I^\textrm{E}}^{n+1} -bT_{\textrm{ext},I^\textrm{C}}^n -\frac{Q_{I^\textrm{C}}^n}{\rho_0 c_p}=r_{I}, \end{equation}\]

-which corresponds to the matrix form of Equation (18), where $T_{\textrm{ext},I^\textrm{C}}^{n+1}$ is the unknown vector $x$,$-bT_{\textrm{ext},I^\textrm{C}}^n -\frac{Q_{I^\textrm{C}}^n}{\rho c_p}$ is the known vector $b$, and $-a$ and $2a+b$ are the coefficients of the non-zero diagonals of the coefficient matrix.
-With the residual vector $\bm{r}$ and the coefficient matrix $\bm{K}$ one can calculate the correction term for the temperature via Equation (23).
+which corresponds to the matrix form of Equation (18), where $T_{\textrm{ext},I^\textrm{C}}^{n+1}$ is the unknown vector $x$, $-bT_{\textrm{ext},I^\textrm{C}}^n -\frac{Q_{I^\textrm{C}}^n}{\rho_0 c_p}$ is the known vector $b$, and $-a$ and $2a+b$ are the coefficients of the non-zero diagonals of the coefficient matrix.
+With $\bm{r}$ and $\bm{K}$, the correction term can be computed via Equation (23).

 Boundary Condition